smatechnologies/ibm-i-agent-docs/docs/reference/multiple-environments-how-to-add-an-lsam-environment.md

 5. Press <**Enter**> key to store the name of the new environment into the control table.
 6. Type option code **5** in the Opt column to the left of the new environment name.
 7. Press <**Enter**> to continue with data entry of the new library list.
-8. **Type** the library names and optional descriptions that describe the library list for the new environment.
+8. Type the library names and optional descriptions that describe the library list for the new environment.
-9. Type field: Type one of the three values listed at the top of the screen to designate which library represents each of these three library roles: SMADTA, SMAPTF and SMAPGM.
+9. **Type field**: Type one of the three values listed at the top of the screen to designate which library represents each of these three library roles: SMADTA, SMAPTF and SMAPGM.
 Each Type value may be used only once, and all three values must be assigned.
 The values must be listed in order (1=SMADTA, 2=SMAPTF, 3=SMAPGM) somewhere in the library list.
 There may be more than three libraries in the list.
 If there are more than three, all the other library names should have blanks under the Type column.
 :::tip
 Libraries do not have to exist at the time they are added to this list, but they must exist when the LSAM environment is entered or started.
 Do not forget to include the designated